DavOstx7/timepkg/README.md

 ### Timekeeper

 Timekeeper is a simple decorator.
-It uses a performance counter to measure execution time:
+It uses performance counter (high resolution clock) to measure execution time:

 ```python
 import time